rottabonus/NHLAPI-react-native-app/README.md

 This application is under construction!

-Implemented features:
+**Implemented features**:

--Standings for all divisions
+1. Standings for all divisions
--Schedule for current day and show schedule by date -HighlightVideos of searched games
+1. Schedule for current day and show schedule by date
+1. Basic validation for game-search by date (app wont crash)
+1. HighlightVideos of searched games
--Team rosters
+1. Team rosters

-Todo:
+1. Playerdetails

+**Todo:**

--Find players by name and nationality
+1. Find players by name and nationality
--Input validation
--Save favourite team
+1. Save favourite team
--Login
--More game statistics
+1. Login
+1. More in-game statistics
--Standings for league
+1. Standings for league (not divisions)